Ada-C10/hotel/design-activity.md

 **Bonus question once you've read Metz ch.
 3: Which implementation is more loosely coupled?**
 - Implementation B is more loosely coupled.
 Changing the functionality in one class, CartEntry, does not affect or cause the other classes to change.
 In addition, classes in Implementation B call on the methods of other classes instead of manipulating the state directly.

+**Identify one place in your Hotel project where a class takes on multiple roles, or directly modifies the attributes of another class.
+What changes would you need to make to improve this design, and how will the resulting design be an improvement?**
+- In the HotelManager class, I noticed that the make_reservation method modifies the attribute room_list of the Block class.
+I created an instance method in the Block class called change_status so that HotelManager does not have more than one responsibility.
+The change was quick, and all my tests continue to pass.
+The resulting design is an improvement since this functionality actually falls under what the Block class should do, I can make changes there without having to make a slew changes in other places too.